makandra/spreewald/README.md

   You may skip lines in the header.
   Please note: In older versions of Spreewald, unmentioned body lines were skipped.
-  Now you have to use the asterisk explicity to omit lines in the body.
+  Now you have to use the asterisk explicitly to omit lines in the body.

 * **When I follow the (first|second|third)? link in the e?mail**